docksal/docksal/docs/advanced/dns-resolver.md

 Project containers are configured to use `docksal-dns` as their DNS server by default.

-Docksal configures network settings on Linux, Mac and Windows to tell the host machine to use `docksal-dns` as well.
+Docksal configures network settings on Linux, Mac, and Windows to tell the host machine to use `docksal-dns` as well.

 On Mac only `*.docksal` DNS queries are routed through `docksal-dns`.

-On Linux and Windows DNS all DNS queries are routed through `docksal-dns`, as there is no way to configure this selectively (like on Mac).
+On Linux and Windows DNS, all DNS queries are routed through `docksal-dns`, as there is no way to configure this selectively (like on Mac).

-In cases when the Docksal VM is stopped or the `docksal-dns` service is down, the OS picks the next available DNS server configured on the host (which would be you LAN/WiFi connection).
+In cases when the Docksal VM is stopped or the `docksal-dns` service is down, the OS picks the next available DNS server configured on the host (which would be your LAN/WiFi connection).
 This way there is always a fallback.

 ## Disabling the resolver